Iain Lonie

 Iain Malcolm Lonie (1932 – 18 June 1988) was a British-born New Zealand poet and a historian of ancient Greek medicine.
 His academic career was spent between New Zealand, Australia and England.
 He read classics at the University of Cambridge, lectured at universities in both Australia and New Zealand, worked as a research fellow for the Wellcome Trust, and wrote a definitive textbook on the Hippocratic texts On Generation, On the Nature of the Child and Diseases IV.

 Lonie's first volumes of poetry were published in 1967 and 1970.
 After the sudden death of his second wife in 1982, loss and grief became his central poetic themes.
 His poems received little critical attention during his lifetime, but in 2015 (nearly three decades after his death) the publication of his collected works by New Zealand poet and editor David Howard sparked renewed interest in his work.

 Early life and education

-Lonie was born in March in Cambridgeshire, and moved to Gisborne in New Zealand with his family in 1942.
-He completed a Bachelor of Arts in classics at the University of Otago in 1954, and went on to read classics King's College, Cambridge, specialising in ancient philosophy and the history of medicine.
+Lonie was born in the town of March, Cambridgeshire, and moved to Gisborne in New Zealand with his family in 1942.
+He completed a Bachelor of Arts in classics at the University of Otago in 1954, and went on to read classics at King's College, Cambridge, specialising in ancient philosophy and the history of medicine.
 He graduated from Cambridge in 1956 with a first-class honours degree and a distinction in ancient philosophy.

 Lonie married Jean Andrews in 1951, a science student he met at Carrington Hall.
 They had four children together between 1951 and 1962.
+Their oldest daughter, Bridie Lonie, is an artist and academic.
+She was the Head of School at the Dunedin School of Art until her retirement in 2022.
+Their younger daughter Sally is also an artist.
+Their son, Jono, is a guitarist and violinist.